john-t-white/StaticDotNet.ArgumentValidation/README.md

 **0.6.0**

-- Added ASCII checks for char and string (.NET 7.0)
+- Added ASCII digit and letter checks for char and string (.NET 7.0)